slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"It is amazing that people who think we cannot afford to pay for doctors, hospitals, and medication somehow think that we can afford to pay for doctors, hospitals, medication and a government bureaucracy to administer it." -- Thomas Sowell [1930]*
 > *"O comunismo penetrou até mesmo nos circulos cristãos disfarçado de solidariedade. É nosso dever pastoral expô-lo."  -- Robert Francis Prevost (Papa Leão XIV em 2010)
 > *"Tech giants want to be regulated because they want to hand off the unpopular decisions to governments."  -- Pedro Domingos [1965]*
-> *"The distant future is small free cities with drone armies and skill-based immigration policies, surrounded by a sea of failed socialist states."  -- Naval Ravikant [1974]*
-> *"The end state of all vehicles is autonomous.
-The end state of all military hardware is drones."  -- Naval Ravikant [1974]*
 > *"The liberty of a democracy is not safe if the people tolerate the growth of private power to a point where it becomes stronger than their democratic State itself.
 That, in its essence, is Fascism -- ownership of government by an individual, by a group or by any controlling private power."  -- FDR*
 > *"the way these psycopaths seamlessly changed the word "censorship" to "safety"."  -- x@micsolana*
 > *"To be successful, society must maintain a balance between nurturing excellence and encouraging the average to improve.
 There must be both cooperation and competition between people in the same society.
 There is a continual need to balance between a successful, competitive society, and a cohesive, compassionate one."*